tysg/petpets/docs/main.md

 ## Care Takers:
 1. Must reference a user account
-2. Must be either full-time or part-time, not both
-3. A Care Taker’s rating is a floating point number between 1 and 5 that is the average of all the ratings that he/she has received
+1. A Care Taker’s rating is a floating point number between 1 and 5 that is the average of all the ratings that he/she has received

 ## Credit Cards:
 1. Must reference a user account

 ## Bids:

-2. Bids have a status of {`submitted`, `confirmed`, `reviewed`, `closed`}
+1. Bids have a status of {`submitted`, `confirmed`, `reviewed`, `closed`}
  1. The necessity of `submitted` is due to the option for Part Timers to reject the bid
-3. A Bid’s transport method is either `delivery`, `pickup`, `pcs`
+1. A Bid’s transport method is either `delivery`, `pickup`, `pcs`
-4. End date cannot be before start date
+1. End date cannot be before start date
-5. Start date cannot be before the date the bid is created.
+1. Start date cannot be before the date the bid is created.
-6. Must reference a Care Taker and a pet that belongs to the pet owner in the bid
+1. Must reference a Care Taker and a pet that belongs to the pet owner in the bid
-7. The rating of a Bid is an integer of no less than 1 and no more than 5
+1. The rating of a Bid is an integer of no less than 1 and no more than 5
-8. Bids cannot be placed for the same pet with the same starting time
+1. Bids cannot be placed for the same pet with the same starting time
-9. A bid is paid by either cash or credit card, but not both or neither.
+1. A bid is paid by either cash or credit card, but not both or neither.

 ## Schedules: